I have such a weak spot for fairy tale retellings. If a book says it’s a retelling, you can bet I’ll be purchasing it.

 When she gets a call that her daughter Eden is missing from the home where she has been hidden away in a coma for a decade, she knows that Peter Pan is the one responsible.

 Peter Pan is dark, sinister and grown-up.
 Holly must get Christopher Cooke to help her find her daughter and defeat Peter.
+Like all retellings of classic novels, this story is different from the original!

 I loved this unique Peter Pan story that had me thinking about the true meaning of Neverland and the stories of the lost boys.
 Wendy Darling and her parents have never been able to move on after her brothers disappeared mysteriously five years ago.